 At the entryway of the House of the Faun is this mosaic welcome mat, calling Have! or Hail to you! in Latin.
-The fact that the mosaic is in Latin, rather than Oscan or Samnian, is interesting, because this house was built before the Roman colonization of Pompeii, when Pompeii was still a backwater Oscan and Samnian town.
+The fact that the mosaic is in Latin, rather than the local languages Oscan or Samnian, is interesting, because if the archaeologists are right, this house was built before the Roman colonization of Pompeii, when Pompeii was still a backwater Oscan/Samnian town.
 Either the owners of the House of the Faun had pretensions of Latin glory; or the mosaic was added after the Roman colony was established about 80 BC, certainly after the Roman siege of Pompeii in 89 BC by the infamous Lucius Cornelius Sulla.

 For more on the archaeology of Pompeii, see Pompeii: Buried in Ashes.